aliciagarciasierra/LearningbyParenting/README.md

-Code respository for the paper Garcıa-Sierra, A. (2024) Learning by Parenting: How do Mothers Respond to Changes in their Children’s Developmental Processes?
+Code respository for the paper García-Sierra, A. (2024) Learning by Parenting: How do Mothers Respond to Changes in their Children’s Developmental Processes?
 Social Science Research.

 The file uploaded to this repository contains all the necessary steps to replicate the paper.